MCP Integration¶

 setup_local_dev |

-Environment setup guide |
+Complete environment setup guide |

 forward_namespace |

-Forward all services |
+Forward all services in a namespace |

 quick_connect |

-Fast service connection |
+Fast connection to a single service |

 connection_guide |

-Connection examples |
+Connection string examples for various tools |

 troubleshoot |

-Debugging workflow |
+General debugging workflow |

 debug_service |